sahisha1/text-summarizer-2/README.md

 # text-summarizer-2

-Here is a shorter, more professional version of the README with all emojis removed.

-SimpleTextSummarizer
 A Python script to generate abstractive summaries from text, .pdf, and .docx files using Hugging Face Transformers.

 This project is a single script (text_summarizer.py) intended for command-line use or as a module.
 It has no web interface or API.